Captain Ken’s Kubb Tournament

 First time attending a kubb event or even your first time playing the game kubb?
 No problem!
 Check out this helpful FAQ.
 Pitches will be available the morning of the tournament to learn and play the game.
 Find one of our Kubb Ambassadors who can explain the game and get you started on the basics before matches start at 10am.

 In keeping with our goal of offering a unique kubb experience while maintaining a competitive tournament for participants, time restrictions are necessary to ensure the semifinal and final matches are played on time, coinciding with the Luminary Loppet.
-Championship Bracket matches not completed by their designated ending times will be determined by the tiebreak rule.
+Matches not completed by their designated ending times will be determined by the tiebreak rule.
 All Championship Bracket rounds will start at the designated times listed on the schedule even if both teams from the previous round have advanced.
 The purpose of this is to avoid excessive downtime for teams if one side of the bracket is getting too far ahead of the other.
 This will also allow teams finishing early to warm up between matches knowing when their next match will begin.

 The following explanation is to break a tie in the Round Robin stage to determine which two teams move on to the Championship Bracket if, after all Round Robin matches are complete, a tie exists between three or more teams.
 Note that the first tiebreak is not games won or head-to-head.